| By Kate Ravilious Bones reveal a classy Roman diet THE feast

 to answer these questions by using a technique that analyses the

+chemistry of bone.
 Our bones are built from proteins in the food we eat.

 Various types of proteins have different carbon and nitrogen isotope